6 Epic Action Movies Like the Hunger Games: Deadly Game Shows

-The Hunger Games is set in dystopian North America that has been divided into 12 districts with all the power in the hands of Capitol.
+The Hunger Games is set in dystopian North America that has been divided into 12 districts with all the power in the hands of The Capitol.
 After a long war, peace is reinstated, but not without its cost.
 Every year, a boy and a girl are selected to take part in Annual Hunger Games – A brutal reality TV show where they are forced to kill each other until only one of them remains.
 Everyone must watch these kids fight to the death.
 It serves as a reminder to everyone watching the show as to how brutal and unforgiving a war can be.
 At least this is how the Capitol tries to justify this brutality.
 Does the plot sound familiar to you?
 It’s not the first movie to have the concept of a deadly game show.

 Do they still make movies that are worth watching more than once?
 It’s pretty rare.
 Shutter Island, Inception, Memento and few other movies come to mind, but those movies are exceptions to an otherwise brain-dead stream of movies popping left and right.

-The Ten Commandments might be more than half a decade old, but it still is one of the best movies ever made.
+The Ten Commandments might be more than half a centuary old, but it still is one of the best movies ever made.
 You’d wanna watch it over and over again, just to recollect what you missed in first few sittings.
 They have made a lot of movies about Hebrew born prince of Egypt, but none come even close to The Ten Commandments.

-It wasn’t really a big hit at the box office, but it succeeded in staying in hearts of millions of people even after all these years.
+It wasn’t really a big hit at the box office, but it succeeded in staying in the hearts of millions of people even after all these years.
 As the case with The Hunger Games, this is a movie about good triumphing over evil, to put it simply.